(This page contains affiliate links. Read my full disclosure.)

 Step 3: Covering The cake in fondant and Edible Print Sheets.

 Covering a handbag cake or this cake in particular can be a little tricky.
 But with these tricks, I’m sure you’ll be able to handle this with ease.
-First, start by creating a template of the cake.
-This will help you to cut out pieces of fondant to add to the cake.

-I started by cutting out the sides of the cake using my template and place each piece of fondant to the cake.
 After you’ve added the fondant to the cake, you can now add the Edible Printed Sheets to the cake using the same template.

 In order for the Edible Printed Sheets to stick to the fondant, apply shortening to the exterior of the cake and the printed sheets will successfully adhere to the cake.